NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## How It Works

-This application runs entirely in your browser and connects to the Google Gemini API.
-It requires a pre-configured API key to be available as an environment variable (`API_KEY`) during the build process.
-The application is designed to be deployed to a static hosting service where this key is securely provided.
+This application connects to the Google Gemini API using an API key.
+There are two ways to provide a key:

+1.  **Application Default Key (Recommended for Deployment):** A pre-configured API key can be provided as an environment variable (`VITE_API_KEY`) during the build process.
+This is ideal for deploying the application to a static hosting service where the key is kept secure on the server.
+2.  **User-Provided Key (Optional):** Users can optionally provide their own Gemini API key via the "Manage API Key" button in the application header.
+This key is stored securely in the browser's local storage and is never sent to any server other than Google's.

+**Key Precedence:** If a user provides their own key, it will be used for all API requests.
+If the user-provided key is removed, the application will fall back to using the default key if it has been configured.

 ## Running Locally

 1.  **Install dependencies:**
     `npm install`
+2.  **Create an environment file:**
+    Create a file named `.env.local` in the root of the project and add your API key:
+    ```
+    VITE_API_KEY="YOUR_GEMINI_API_KEY_HERE"
+    ```
+    *This file is ignored by Git, so your key will not be committed.*
-2.  **Run the development server:**
+3.  **Run the development server:**
     `npm run dev`

-    *Note: An `API_KEY` environment variable containing a valid Google Gemini API key must be available to the Vite development server for the application to function.*
+    The Vite development server will automatically load the `VITE_API_KEY` from your `.env.local` file.

 ## Deploying

 You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
-No server-side configuration is needed beyond providing the `API_KEY` environment variable to the build process.
+During the build process, you must provide the `VITE_API_KEY` as an environment variable in your hosting provider's settings.